ddur/Warp-iMagick/README.md

 # Warp iMagick - WordPress Image Compressor.
-Resize, Optimize, Regenerate & Convert to WebP
+Resize, Optimize, Sharpen, Regenerate & Convert to WebP

-* Image Optimization is performed by your WordPress site server, free and at the "expense" of your hosting provider.
+* Unlike most of other WordPress Image Optimization Plugins, this plugin is not just connector to external Image Optimization Service.
+Image Optimization is performed by your WordPress site server, free and at the "expense" of your hosting provider.
 No external image optimization service/signup required.
 No limits in number or megabytes of optimized images.
 Plugin uses only PHP extension software installed on your server: PHP-imagick and PHP-GD.

+* Unlike many other WordPress Image Optimization Plugins, this plugin allows you to regenerate images to high-compression/low-quality and back to higher quality images.
+You can't overcompress or degrade images quality by regenerating thumbnails again and again.
+Original is always preserved.

+* Due to flexible configuration and compression quality, Warp iMagick Plugin is endorsed and recommended by fotografic site owners.

+* Resizing images on upload (optional) allows you to reduce uploaded images to maximal number of pixels used on site.

+* Sharpening images allows you to fix blurry WordPress thumbnails.

 * Project is active since 2019 and reached almost 20.000 active installs, in February-April 2022 moved out of WordPress cvs repository.
 Why?
 Because of [dispute about plugin TITLE LENGTH (in README.txt)](https://themekraft.com/open-letter-to-the-wordpress-plugin-review-team/).